b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 ### History

 - Almost all of science is fitting models to data.
+- In statistics:
-- In statistics, going from particular observations to general descriptions is called *inference*, and learning is called *estimation*.
+  - Going from particular observations to general descriptions is called *inference*.
+  - Learning is called *estimation*.

 ### Related Topics